wildfly-extras/wildfly-camel-book/javaee/jaxrs.md

 }
 ```

-Note that the REST DSL configuration starts with `restConfiguration().component("servlet")`. **The WildFly Camel Subsystem only supports camel-servlet for use with the REST DSL.
+Note that the REST DSL configuration starts with `restConfiguration().component("servlet")`. **The WildFly Camel Subsystem only supports camel-servlet and camel-undertow for use with the REST DSL.
 Attempts to configure other components will not work**.

 By setting the binding mode, Camel can marshal and unmarshal JSON data either by specifying a 'produces()' or 'type()' configuration step.

 ### JAX-RS Consumer with CamelProxy